Find Your Perfect School

 Students study the theory and practice related to legal history, management, current issues, and social work and counseling.
 The program strongly emphasizes the current standards in population management, offender reentry and motivation, and offender management.
 Faculty members emphasize the practical aspects of correction and, thus, provide their students with hands-on, first-hand experiences in correctional environments.

 The work of crime scene investigators has been highlighted in shows like CSI, and it’s part of the reason for the job’s popularity.
-The generous compensation also attracts individuals with the median annual wage at $48,607, but it can be as high as $80,000.
+The generous compensation also attracts individuals with a median annual wage of $49,056, but it can be as high as $80,000.
 Becoming a crime scene investigator starts with earning a relevant bachelor’s degree, the preferred qualification among employers.

 The bachelor’s degree may be a standalone crime scene investigation or a specialization within another degree, such as criminal justice or criminology.
 There will be differences in curriculum between a standalone and a specialization degree, but both equip students with the skill sets for a career in crime scene investigation.